You Can't Win If You Don't Keep Score

 Conversions - How many of those leads turn into clients - the biggest time killer of all for the small business is chasing leads that are not qualified, not educated (by you, not in life), not ready to appreciate your value.
 When you measure this, you have to fix it, it's too painful otherwise.

 Without some knowledge of each, your marketing effort is little more than a passing hobby - and perhaps not a game you should be aiming to win!

-Have a question for Cidnee?
-Ask or leave a comment below!
+Have a question for Cidnee or want to leave a comment?
+Click here.